 As a child growing up in Sydney, the Royal Easter Show was always the jewel in the crown of the Easter school holidays.

 From the fun of the fair, with its carnival rides and show bags, to agricultural traditions like the farmyard nursery, the wood chop and the fresh produce displays – it just wasn’t Easter unless you’d been to the Show.

-I still have fond memories of watching the Rodeo and fireworks display as a child in the main arena, before heading home late at night with show bags dangling off both arms.
+I still have fond memories of watching the Rodeo and fireworks display as a child at the original Sydney show grounds at Moore Park, before heading home late at night with show bags dangling off both arms.

-This year, the Show runs from March 23 until April 3 at the Sydney Showground at Homebush.
+This year, the Royal Easter Show runs from April 12-23 at the Sydney Showground at Homebush.
 The gates open every day at 9am and close at 9.30pm.